 These presentations are intended to promote audience participation and provide presenters feedback that can help inform their work.
-Presenters should give a brief (5 to 10 minute) presentation to introduce their project and spend the bulk of their time eliciting feedback and answering questions from participants.
-Alternatively, presenters can incorporate questions or requests for feedback throughout the presentation.
+Presenters give a brief (5 to 10 minute) presentation to introduce their project and spend the bulk of their time eliciting feedback and answering questions from participants.
+Alternatively, presenters may incorporate questions or requests for feedback throughout the presentation.
 Possible formats include general brainstorming, Q&A, polling software such as PollEverywhere or small-group discussion.

 Want to let others know what your organization or community has been doing to increase climate resilience in the Carolinas?
 These presentations are designed to share information about ongoing research, efforts, and partnerships in the Carolinas that address climate variability and change so that participants can learn more about the many great projects and initiatives occurring in the region.

 This session is a twist on the traditional academic poster session.
 Each session participant gives a short overview of their poster to audience members.
 Following these round robin mini-presentations, audience members have time to visit individual posters to speak to the authors and learn more about their projects.